isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 ##### **Financial Assistance**
 **22. When can parents/guardians apply for MOE Financial Assistance Scheme (FAS)?**<br>
 Application link for MOE eFAS will be available online.
-Information will be provided via the 1st P1 Open Letter that will be sent to you via your mailing address.
+Information will be provided via the 1st P1 Welcome Letter that will be sent to you via your mailing address.
 Approval and collection of school books and uniforms will be  in November (tentatively).

 ##### **Daily Concerns: School Bag, Recess, etc**